Dynamic Import Patterns for On-Demand Loading

 Bundlers traverse the module graph to extract shared dependencies across async boundaries.
 Each import() call generates a separate chunk node linked to the main graph via async dependency edges.
 The resolution algorithm follows three core rules:

-Flattening the Dependency Tree
+Flattening the dependency tree

-Overlapping imports create fragmented chunk graphs.
 Use webpack-bundle-analyzer or rollup-plugin-visualizer to inspect the topology:

 # Webpack